NicolasOmar/reactive-bulma/README.md

 Nowadays, I am updating the rest of the dependencies every week, creating a PR alongside its related branch and PR to maintain track of those updates.

 If you want the actual short-term status, go to the [project board](https://github.com/users/NicolasOmar/projects/3) (powered by `GitHub Projects`).

-During 2026, I will continue with my full-stack app [MyPets](https://github.com/NicolasOmar/my-pets), where I use this library to build its UI.

 <details>
 <summary>Here is the status table I used to keep track of the worked milestones/versions. (v5 included)</summary>